 Thorns and Thistles

 In the Garden of Eden, Adam and Eve experienced perfect intimacy with God.
 They had constant communion with the Almighty.
-In Genesis 3, this harmony was disrupted.
-When Adam and Eve sinned, intimacy and communion were lost.
+In Genesis 3, sin disrupts this harmony.
+Adam and Eve sinned took away intimacy and communion.
 They were no longer fit for the presence of their Holy Maker.
 God told Adam of the consequences of his sin.
 Even the ground was cursed, as thorns and thistles abounded.
 Death was certain.
 God forced Adam and Eve out of the garden because they were no longer fit for His presence.

 Over and over throughout the storyline of the Old Testament, we see how sinners cannot stand before a holy God, that sinners are not fit for the presence of God.
 In Exodus 3, we find Moses tending to the flock of Jethro when he sees a bush that is burning but not being consumed.
 When Moses approaches the bush, God commands him not to come near.
 Moses was told to take off his sandals, for he was on holy ground.
 He could not draw near to God because he was not fit for His presence.